 IBM

-Automate the creation of standard subsets in IBM Planning Analytics
+How can you automate the creation of standard subsets in IBM Planning Analytics?

 Whether you are building a new model, adding objects to an existing application, or simply maintaining a Planning Analytics solution, there is opportunity to automate the creation of standard subsets.
 This can be done via TI process and be applied to all the Dimensions within the model.
 This ensures that subsets are configured consistently across…